Frequently Asked Questions

 Canada intends to minimize and then completely stop the sale of gas and combustion powered vehicles starting in 2035.
 As of 2035, the transportation industry will need to make strides towards the democratization and securing of electric energy.
 RVE intends to prepare homes for this change well before the change arrives.

-We are working on compiling a list of all the latest rebates for each province.
-Until then, searching your province and the terms “electric vehicle”, “EV ready” and/or “rebate” will give you results relating to how your province is developing to become EV friendly.
+Searching your province and the terms “electric vehicle”, “EV ready” and/or “rebate” will give you results relating to how your province is developing to become EV friendly.
 Or visit the following source: https://www.caa.ca/sustainability/electric-vehicles/government-incentives/

 Full or 100% EV readiness for a province means that all individuals have access to stable and available energy to power transportation with minimal impact to the utility grid.